An ecommerce business is a fabulous lifestyle business model that you can start and run from your kitchen table or a beach in Fiji.

 Fan-bloomin-tastic my friend!
 You are an absolute superstar!

 That was definitely a tough part but here you are on the other side with your main email flows setup.

 This is such a fundamental part of building a profitable online store and a long term successful ecommerce business.

 So next we’ll create the little discount pop-ups that entice the visitor to leave you their name and email address and make sure our newsletter sign up works!

 When you go to leave this page you may be greeted by a big pop up on the screen asking you to leave your name and email address in exchange for my Free Ebook.

 If you don’t see it, here’s what it looks like;

-So this is what I mean by pop up on your store.
+So this is what I mean by pop up on your online store.

-Here is the one I use for Legends Not Ladies.
+Here is the one I used for my Legends Not Ladies ecommerce business.